by WEX Benefits

-The slightly longer answer: If you’re covered by a high-deductible health plan (HDHP), the IRS allows you to put as much as $3,650 per year (in 2022) into your health savings account (HSA).
+If you’re covered by an HSA-eligible health plan (or high-deductible health plan), the IRS allows you to put as much as $3,650 per year (in 2022) into your health savings account (HSA).
 If you’re contributing to an HSA, and on a family HDHP, the maximum amount that you can contribute is $7,300 per year (in 2022).
-If you’re 55 or older, you can contribute an extra $1,000 annually for a total of $4,650 or $8,300 for accountholders on a family plan — with catch-up contributions accepted at any time during the year in which you turn 55.
+And for those who are 55 or older, you can contribute an extra $1,000 annually for a total of $4,650 or $8,300 for accountholders on a family plan — with catch-up contributions accepted at any time during the year in which you turn 55.

 What is an HSA?

-A health savings account is an account that gives you greater control on your healthcare expenses and potential savings, while also providing an avenue for you build a nest egg for retirement and invest.
-With an HSA, you experience a triple-tax advantage: Contributions are tax-free, earnings are tax-free and withdrawals for eligible expenses are tax-free.
+A health savings account gives you greater control of your healthcare expenses and potential savings.
+It also provides an avenue for you build a nest egg for retirement and invest.
+With an HSA, you experience a triple-tax advantage: Contributions are tax-free, earnings are tax-free, and withdrawals for eligible expenses are tax-free.
 Accountholders can truly maximize the potential of an HSA by tapping into its investment capabilities.

 What is an HSA contribution?

-Do you know what an HSA contribution is?
 An HSA contribution is the deposit of funds (for example, from a bank account or your paycheck) into your HSA.
 HSA participants are advised to contribute the maximum amount each year because the dollars going into these accounts are tax-free.
 All HSA funds carry over from year to year, and your HSA stays with you even when you change jobs.
-This is the portability benefit that ensures account holders are able to save long term for future medical expenses.
+This ensures accountholders are able to save long term for future medical expenses.

 Preparing for retirement

 One oft-cited estimate: A 65-year-old couple retiring in 2020 will need an average of $351,000 in healthcare costs throughout retirement.
-Monthly cash flow is certainly a concern for all, and if you’re uncomfortable contributing the IRS annual max to your HSA through pre-tax payroll contributions, contribute the maximum amount that you are comfortable with.
+If you’re uncomfortable contributing the IRS annual max to your HSA through pre-tax payroll contributions, contribute what you are comfortable with.

-An often overlooked benefit that an HSA affords is the ability to contribute post-tax dollars and take an above-the-line deduction; essentially reducing taxable income for every post-tax dollar that’s contributed to the HSA.
+An HSA also provides the ability to contribute post-tax dollars and take an above-the-line deduction, essentially reducing taxable income for every post-tax dollar that’s contributed to the HSA.
 Additionally, accountholders have up until the tax filing of the following year to make these post-tax contributions for the previous year.